-- Select the Directory Migration node in the management tree of the Migration Manager for Active Directory (Office 365) console. - 2.
-Go to the Migration Pairs tab. - 3.
-In the Action Items pane click the Create Migration Pair item. - 4.
-In the Create Migration Pair wizard specify the following: - Active Directory domain and configuration settings to use for connecting to it.
-Those settings include the following: - · Active Directory domain - · User credentials under which to connect to Active Directory - · SSL configuration options - Preferred domain controller and global catalog (optionally) - Configuration settings to use for connecting to a Microsoft Office 365 tenant.
-Those configuration settings include the following: - User credentials under which to connect to Microsoft Office 365 - · Proxy server and credentials, if necessary. - NOTE: You can later edit the migration pair settings or delete it using the corresponding action items on the migration pair node in the management tree.
+- 1. Select the Directory Migration node in the management tree of the Migration Manager for Active Directory (Office 365) console. - 2.
+From the Home tab, under Action Items, choose the Create Migration Pair button. - Alternatively, go to the Migration Pairs tab, and in the Action Items pane choose the Create Migration Pair item. - 4.
+In the Create Migration Pair wizard specify the Active Directory domain and configuration settings to use for connecting to it.
+Those settings include the following: - · Active Directory domain - User credentials under which to connect to Active Directory - · SSL configuration options - · Preferred domain controller and global catalog (optionally) - 5.
+Specify the settings to use for connecting to a Microsoft Office 365 tenant.
+Those configuration settings include the following: - User credentials under which to connect to Microsoft Office 365 - · Proxy server and credentials, if necessary. - 6.
+If prompted (when using MFA or using Graph app for the first time across multiple tenants), sign into the Graph API to create the necessary connection to Microsoft 365. - NOTE: You can later edit the migration pair settings or delete it using the corresponding action items on the migration pair node in the management tree.